gypsydave5/gypsydave5.github.io/_posts/2014-05-01-rails-for-zombies.md

 tags: []
 tumblr_url: http://gypsydave5.com/post/84415624123/rails-for-zombies
 ---
-Just been looking at [Rails for Zombies][RFZ] again in preparation for my forthcoming interview with [Makers Academy](MA) (because it’s never too late and you can always do more).
+Just been looking at [Rails for Zombies][RFZ] again in preparation for my forthcoming interview with [Makers Academy][MA] (because it’s never too late and you can always do more).

 It strikes me what a difference a few months of Ruby and a course redesign makes.
 Now when faced with the first set of exercises I wasn’t, as before, struggling to keep up and make sense.
 Instead I was interrogating what was going on - “Wait, `Zombie.find(1)` - what’s it finding?
 Capital Z… is it a class?
 Let’s find out `Zombie.class => Class`  - cool, so the tables are represented by different classes in Ruby… what sort of methods does a Zombie have anyway? `Zombie.find(1).methods`…” and so on.